Evaluation of Faculty Performance and Merit Pay Considerations

 - Development efforts to secure research funding.

-- Quality and number of publications in refereed journals (publications shall be weighted in keeping with the scale recommend by the university).
+- Quality and number of publications in refereed journals (publications shall be weighted in keeping with the scale recommend by the university with the rating provided by the chairperson).

 - Other publications such as books, book chapters, and technical reports.